StefanoBattaglia1993/Stefano-s-Portfolio/README.md

 * First I've used BigQuery to connect the dataset to Looker Studion
 * In the First page I've added a brief explanation of the dataset with static charts that show the number of trips and the number of trips considering the bike's type
 * In the second page we have the Dashboard with filters to analize the Market trends
-* With SQL language I've created the calculation field
+* With SQL language I've created the calculation fields

 ## [Practical Exam - VIVENDO - Food Claims Process](https://app.datacamp.com/workspace/w/008320c9-17b6-447e-9e50-9063468f27b6/edit)